Review of Pentateuch (ca. 500–400 BCE)

 Legitimate scholars seem to agree that the bulk of this work was written in Babylonian exile, at a time when cultural division and assimilation was perceived as a threat to the tribe.
 A fiction of prior unified exodus from captivity would have been politically expedient at this time, to sharpen boundaries.
 For the same reason, a unifying force was beefed up: Yahweh, the old divine warrior, got promoted.
 The Babylonian exile is written into the text as if it were a premonition, most clearly in Deuteronomy 4:27ff, less clearly in this volume.
 Isaiah 11:16 makes the comparison explicit.

 Moses’s birth in chapter 2, with the humble basket of reeds, echoes a commonplace motif in earlier Mesopotamian literature.
 It was also used for the biography of Sargon of Akkad, who lived 1900 years before this book was written.
-Religious canon puts the exodus around 1400 BCE, at which time Egypt probably had a population of around 2 to 3 million.
+Religious canon puts Moses’s exodus around 1400 BCE, 900 years before Sargon’s time.
+Egypt probably had a population of around 2 to 3 million then.
 This is compatible with the pharaoh’s remark in chapter 5 that the Hebrews are more numerous than the Egyptians, and the head count of 600,000 adult Hebrew men moving from Rameses to Sukkoth in chapter 12.
-With rough estimates of family size, keeping in mind that males in the last generation were mostly killed at birth and the mortality of the era, it would indeed seem probable within the framework of fiction that the Hebrews outnumber the native Egyptians before the plagues.
+With rough estimates of family size, keeping in mind that males in the last generation were mostly killed at birth and the mortality of the era, it would indeed seem probable within the framework of this fiction that the Hebrews outnumber the native Egyptians before the plagues.